kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Changes in blood flow in the coronary arteries occur by auto-regulation
 	D. The interventricular septum is supplied by the left coronary artery only - F
 	E. The right coronary artery arises from the right aortic sinus

-#### Answer: D. The interventricular septum is supplied by the left coronary artery only - ?
+#### Answer: D. The interventricular septum is supplied by the left coronary artery only - TRUE
+- Blood flows in an ‘outward to inward’ direction towards the myocardium.
+During systole, contraction of the ventricles causes compression of the coronary vessels, reducing or even reversing blood flow.
+This means that it is in diastole when the most blood reaches the myocardium of the left ventricle.
+Changes in myocardial activity and demand result in release of mediators, which autoregulate the coronary flow according to need.
+The right coronary artery, which arises from the right aortic sinus, mainly supplies the right ventricle.
+The left coronary artery, which arises from the left aortic sinus, supplies the left ventricle.
+Blood supply to the atria is variable.
+- The interventricular septum is supplied by both arteries

 ### Q100
-Which of the following is the strongest of all the other risk factors in the development of _gastric carcinoma_?
+Which of the following is the _strongest_ of all the other _risk factors_ in the development of _gastric carcinoma_?

 	A. Helicobacter pylori
 	B. Atrophic gastritis
 	C. Blood group A
 	D. Pernicious anaemia
 	E. Low socioeconomic class

-#### Answer: A. Helicobacter pylori - ?
+:#### Answer: A. Helicobacter pylori - *FALSE* = B. Atrophic gastritis - TRUE
+- Atrophic gastritis and hypogammaglobulinaemia are both associated with a 30-fold increase
+- The other conditions listed have proved risks of developing gastric carcinoma but not as great

 Questions 101-110
 -----------------

+30% = F: 102, 103, 104, 106, 107, 108, 109

 ### Q101
 A patient with a diagnosis of inflammatory bowel disease (IBD) may have the following _extraintestinal manifestations_, EXCEPT: